dsancheznet/autoclicker/README.md

 How this works
 ==============

 The program runs an adjustable timer in a loop.
 Whenever the timer has count down to zero, the color value right below the cursor is cheked.
-If this color is equal to the reference value ( see next section ), then a button click is triggert.
+If this color is equal to the reference value ( see next section ), then a button click is triggered.
 If the color value is different, then the timer is reset and no click is performed.

 The color value is saved from the first timer completion, so the correct way to use this program would be: